TensorFleet/vscode-tensorfleet/README.md

   workflows.
 - Tooling panel with a guided installer that copies bundled binaries (e.g., ROS 2) to a user-selected directory.
+- **MCP Server**: Expose TensorFleet drone tools to AI assistants like Cursor, Claude, an OpenAI Codex via the Model Context Protocol.

 Each dashboard is implemented as a webview view so panes can be arranged in the side bar or panel area.
 Commands exposed in the command palette open equivalent